Rookie Program Overview

 ROOKIE RELAYS AND NEW MARK STINGRAYS

 At two points during the season, the Rookies will have a Rookie Relay event.
 These events provide the swimmer with the opportunity to showcase their learnings and growth over the course of the season.
-The first Rookie Relay will be held in June with the second in July.
+The first Rookie Relay will be held on June 17th with the second on July 15th.
 They will take place during the Rookie practice time on those dates.
 Parents and family members are invited to cheer on their swimmer at these events.